West Wales lines: Developments and upgrades

 In August 2006, SWWITCH performed a case review of the Fishguard branch to decide whether it was economically viable to continue to operate a passenger service to the harbour given the very scant (boat-trains only) service.
 In 2011, a local campaign resulted in extra service being launched.
-A year later it was announced that the closed Fishguard and Goodwick railway station would reopen.
+A year later, it was announced that the closed Fishguard and Goodwick station would reopen.

-In December 2008 the Welsh Assembly announced it had secured funding from the European Fund for Strategic Investments to upgrade sections of the line between Gowerton and Loughor.
-The work, which was completed by 8 July 2013, included the replacement of the wooden Loughor Rail Viaduct with a concrete/steel structure across the River Loughor, the subsequent redoubling of the line between and and the reopening on the old platform at Gowerton railway station.
-The improvement work has allowed more trains to stop at Gowerton while decreasing overall travel times, and an increase in the frequency of services between Swansea and Llanelli.
-In 2015, Network Rail made the proposal to reopen in its annual Strategic Business Plan.
+In December 2008, the Welsh Assembly announced it had secured funding from the European Fund for Strategic Investments to upgrade sections of the line between Gowerton and Loughor.
+The work, which was completed by 8 July 2013, included the replacement of the wooden Loughor Rail Viaduct with a concrete/steel structure across the river Loughor, the subsequent redoubling of the line between Swansea and Llanelli and the reopening on the old platform at Gowerton.
+The improvement work has allowed more trains to stop at while decreasing overall travel times, and an increase in the frequency of services between Swansea and Llanelli.
+In 2015, Network Rail made the proposal to reopen in its annual strategic business plan.